 - (a) Appearance of Fairness Query

 - (b) Swearing in

 - (c) Staff presentation

 - (d) Board or Commission recommendation

 - (e) Applicant 's statement

 - (f) Council's questions of Staff, Commission, and Applicant

 - (g) Citizen 's testimony

 - (h) Rebuttal by Applicant

-- (i) Public testimony closed

-- (i) Council deliberation

-- (k) Council action

-- 5) Written Comments.
-Written materials may be submitted to the Council at the Regular Meeting at which an issue is to be considered, however the Council may not be able to consider such written comments at that time.
-Written materials may also be filed with the City Clerk for Council consideration up to and including at the Regular Meeting.

-- VII) Periodic Review: It is the intent of the City Council that council procedures be periodically reviewed as needed, and may be amended at any other time that the Council shall choose. - VIII) Effect/Waiver of Rules: These rules of procedure are adopted for the sole benefit of the members of the Council and the Mayor to assist in the orderly conduct of Council business.
+- (i) Public testimony closed - (j) Council deliberation - (k) Council action - 7) Written Comments.
+Written materials regarding an agenda item may be submitted to the Council at prior to the Regular or Special Meeting at which an issuethe agenda item is to be considered.
+Written comment is limited to two pages in length and must be submitted 4 hours prior to the start of the meeting.
+Persons submitting written comments are encouraged to submit them as early as possible.
+The Council may not be able to consider such written comments at that timeif they do not have time to read them.
+Written materials may also be filed with the City Clerk for Council consideration up to and including at the Regular Meeting. - 8) Special Meetings.
+Public comment is limited to written comments at any special meeting called in accordance with RCW 42.30.080. - 9) Emergency Meetings.
+If the Council meets after a declaration of emergency as contemplated by RCW 42.30.230, public comment will not be accepted unless the Council determines that it is practical to accept public comment in a form determined by the Council. - VII) Periodic Review: It is the intent of the City Council that council procedures be periodically reviewed as needed, and may be amended at any other time that the Council shall choose. - VIII) Effect/Waiver of Rules: These rules of procedure are adopted for the sole benefit of the members of the Council and the Mayor to assist in the orderly conduct of Council business.
 These rules of procedure do not grant any right or privileges to specific members of the public.
 Failure of the City Council to adhere to these rules shall not result in any liability to the City, its officers, agents, and employees, nor shall failure to adhere to these rules result invalidation of any Council act.
 The City Council may, by a majority vote, determine to temporarily waive or suspend any of the provisions herein. - IX) Repealer: All prior practices, policies, rules or resolutions of the Council which are inconsistent with this resolution are hereby REPEALED.
-Resolution No. 2492-2493 is hereby REPEALED for the reason that it is replaced by this resolution.
+Resolution No. 2493-2524 is hereby REPEALED for the reason that it is replaced by this resolution.

-ADOPTED by y the City C ouncil at an open public meeting this 24th day of October
+ADOPTED by the City Council at a 20212023. an open public meeting this day of

+CITY OF MARYSVILLE

-JON NEHRING, MAYOR
+ByJON NEHRING, MAYOR